syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ## Render Syncfusion Components in offline with Material and Tailwind Themes

 Material and Tailwind Themes uses online roboto font.
-If your app is designed to work in a local network without internet connection, follow below steps to use offline fonts to work in offlince scenarios.
+If your app is designed to work in a local network without internet connection, follow the below steps to use offline fonts to work in offlince scenarios.

-1. Download the styles for the required components from [CRG](https://blazor.syncfusion.com/crg/) site.
-Learn more about CRG in [help documentation](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)
+1. Download the minified styles for the required components from [CRG](https://blazor.syncfusion.com/crg/) site.
+Learn more about CRG in [help documentation](https://blazor.syncfusion.com/documentation/common/custom-resource-generator).
-2. Unzip the file and the it contains the styles of the selected components an `import.json` file, which stores the current settings..
+2. Unzip the file and it contains the styles of the selected components and an `import.json` file, which stores the current settings.
    ![Select styles folder](images/crg-styles.png)
-3. The styles folder of material and tailwind theme contains styles file and and **customized** folder.
+3. The styles folder of material and tailwind theme contains css files and a **customized** folder.
 The CSS files under **customized** folder doesn't contain the online google font dependencies.
    ![Open customized folder](images/customized-folder-crg.png)
 4. Open the **customized** folder which contains CSS files without online dependecies of google fonts.
    ![Customized CSS](images/custom-css-crg.png)